Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

+Currenyly Lutris is the best method for Nvidia GPU users.

 # How to Set Up Wine for Affinity on Lutris

-## 1. Install Desired Wine Version (ElementalWarrior recommended)
+## 1. Install ElementalWarrior Wine Version

-Choose one of the following Wine versions:

 - [ElementalWarrior](https://github.com/Twig6943/ElementalWarrior-wine-binaries/releases) (Recommended) (Just right click and extract)
-- [**Wine-TKG-Affinity**](https://github.com/daegalus/wine-tkg-affinity/releases) (You're supposed to extract the usr folder inside the  and then rename it to wine-tkg-affinity)

 ## 2. Install Lutris